algorhythmicdev/AlgoWeb/README.md

 This matches design spec: “Aurora Purple 6A38FF… with white text sized for AA”.
 Ensure links/banners on --signal use dark text (--text-strong). |
-| [ ] | Focus Outlines: All interactive elements (links, buttons) must have visible focus rings.
-The theme defines focus tokens (--focus-ring and --focus-ring-color) for 3:1 contrast
+| [x] | Focus Outlines: All interactive elements (links, buttons) must have visible focus rings.
+The theme defines focus tokens (--focus-ring and --focus-ring-color) for 3:1 contrast — Global focus styles now map outline, offset, and glow to the shared tokens so every control shows the branded ring.
 GitHub
 .
 Check that :focus styles use these. | Global CSS | Add or enforce: